coolguydork/renamer/README.md

 - Scanned PDFs and images using built-in macOS OCR via Vision
 - Images and scanned PDFs by sending an image preview to a vision-capable Ollama model

-For every supported file, the model now attempts to extract:
+For every supported file, the model attempts to extract:

 - A concise filename-safe title
 - A short summary